 - We are undertaking exploratory development of a totally novel wave energy converter, Anaconda.
 The Anaconda is essentially a rubber tube in the sea which is filled with water.
 It is closed at both ends and anchored at the head to the waves.
 It is squeezed or enlarged locally by pressure variations that run along its length due to the waves.
 Localised squeezing and enlarging effects permit energy to be extracted indirectly at a power take off (PTO) point using a turbine.

 - A novel hydraulic energy converter, the Hydrostatic Pressure Machine, was developed in Southampton for the cost-effective and ecologically acceptable utilisation of the so-far unused hydropower bracket with head differences below 2m, and capacities of 50-500 kW.
-Southampton University coordinates the research project Hylow which aims at the optimization of these machines, including their demonstration at prototype scale.
+The University of Southampton coordinates the research project Hylow which aims to optimize these machines, including their demonstration at prototype scale.
 Currently, two machines are in operation in Germany and Bulgaria.

 Urban energy studies

-- investigating new techniques to assess converter technologies and operating environments for solar photovoltaic devices and micro-wind turbines and their impacts on the microclimate in buildings (with funding from the DTI and the Energy Saving Trust)
+- investigating new techniques to assess converter technologies and operating environments for solar photovoltaic devices and micro-wind turbines, and their impact on the microclimate in buildings (with funding from the DTI and the Energy Saving Trust).

 - site selection and analysis, including data integrity evaluation, undertaken for the UK's first micro-wind trial (funded by Energy Saving Trust)

-- in PV, in collaboration with industry, development of the world first solar refrigeration system for the delivery of chill produce on an articulated trailer.
-The design, testing and development of the UK solar PV roof tile licensed to Marley Eternit.
-More details on PV are given in Urban Energy Studies section
+- in PV, in collaboration with industry, development of the world first solar refrigeration system for the delivery of chilled produce on an articulated trailer, and the design, testing and development of the UK solar PV roof tile licensed to Marley Eternit.
+More details on PV are given in Urban Energy Studies.

 Offshore and coastal hydrodynamics